Wolves in Wolves: The event

-The 30 wolves were strategically exhibited along a "Wolf Trail" which wound through the city centre.
+The 30 large wolves were strategically exhibited along a "Wolf Trail" which wound through the city centre.
 At the same time City of Wolverhampton Art Gallery hosted an exhibition of over 70 miniature wolf sculptures which had been decorated by primary schools in the city and by local artists funded by Celebrate of the Big Lottery.
 Over 100,000 people visited the city to take part in the Wolf Trail walks over the summer of 2017, visit a pop-up shop selling branded "Wolves in Wolves" merchandise as well as items created by the artists who participated in the project.

 The project was supported by several organisations in the city and region, who were categorised as Platinum, Gold or Silver sponsors (and other special project element supporters).
-These were HeadStart Wolverhampton, Hilton Main Construction, Learn Play Foundation, Mander Centre, Marston’s Wolverhampton Civic and Historical Society, MoveCorp, Talent Match Black Country, NHS Wolverhampton Clinical Commissioning Group, Wolverhampton Speedway, University of Wolverhampton, Yoo Recruit, West Midlands Fire Service, Wolverhampton Wanderers FC, Arena Theatre and Enjoy Wolverhampton (Wolverhampton BID), Awards for All, and the Heritage Lottery Fund.
+These were HeadStart Wolverhampton, Hilton Main Construction, Learn Play Foundation, Mander Centre, Marston’s, Wolverhampton Civic and Historical Society, MoveCorp, Talent Match Black Country, NHS Wolverhampton Clinical Commissioning Group, Wolverhampton Speedway, University of Wolverhampton, Yoo Recruit, West Midlands Fire Service, Wolverhampton Wanderers FC, Arena Theatre, Enjoy Wolverhampton (Wolverhampton BID), Awards for All, and the Heritage Lottery Fund.

 Conclusion of the event

-At the conclusion of the event, some sponsors retained their wolf sculptures, which may still be seen in the City of Wolverhampton today.
-However, many of the Wolves in Wolves exhibits were sold at a public auction at Wolverhampton Wanderers Molineux stadium on 2 November 2017.
+At the conclusion of the event, some sponsors retained their wolf sculptures, which may still be seen at various locations in the City of Wolverhampton today.
+Many of the Wolves in Wolves exhibits were sold at a celebratory Public Auction at Wolverhampton Wanderers' Molineux stadium on 2 November 2017.

 More than 150 people attended the auction led by Fielding Auctioneers Ltd’s Will Farmer, who is well known for his appearances on BBC’s Antiques Roadshow.
-There were also online bids as 15 of the 2-metre-high wolves, and 40 of the mini-wolves, went under the hammer in the Hayward Suite Wolverhampton Wanderers Molineux stadium.
+There were also online bids as 15 of the 2-metre-high wolves, and 40 of the mini-wolves, went under the hammer..

+At the beginning of the Auction, The Mayor of the City of Wolverhampton, the late Cllr Elias Mattu, presented a special gold-coloured mini-wolf statute to Council employee Mandeep ('Manor') Singh, who had originally conceived the project and had worked as a project management assistant delivering the event.

 ‘Garden’ (by the artist Claire Rollerson) was the big wolf that went for the most money at £3,200, while the most expensive of the 40 mini-wolves was Ralph (by the artist Meg Gregory) at £1,000.
 The final sale proceeds of over £35,000 were divided between Outside Centre and the Charities of the Mayor of the City of Wolverhampton.

-The Mayor of the City of Wolverhampton, Cllr Elias Mattu, Chief Executive of Outside Centre, Dr Paul Darke, and Wolverhampton BID Director, Cherry Shine, all made speeches and entertainment was provided by Dicky Dodd of Signal 107.
+These charities included: